-The ID badge is assigned to the student's personal identification number (PIN).
-ID badge may be used as a swipe card using the Point of Sale (POS) system in the cafeteria line.
-If a student participates in the free or reduced meal program, she/he may use the swipe card or PIN to obtain breakfast and/or lunch.
-Using the ID card as a swipe card helps to speed students through the line, decreasing wait times.
+The ID badge is assigned to the student's personal identification number (PIN)and a bar code.
+ID badge may be used as a swipe/scan card using the Point of Sale (POS) system in the cafeteria line.
+If a student participates in the free or reduced meal program, she/he may use the swipe/scan card or PIN to obtain breakfast and/or lunch.
+Using the ID card as a swipe/scan card helps to speed students through the line, decreasing wait times.
 It is the student's responsibility to report lost or stolen ID badges.